rluu/pricechartingtool/misc/EphemerisGeneration/ephemerisForTacSystem/README.txt

 python3 get3PlanetCycleHitDates.py

+# Open the "createFullSpreadsheetForTacSystem.py" script and make sure
+# that all the global variables are set correctly (input and output filenames).
+#
-# Run the following to combine all the outputted CSV files:
+# Then run the script.
+It will combine data from the outputted CSV files:
 #  - IBM.txt (IBM pricebar data CSV file).
 #  - TacEphemeris2.csv
 #  - cycleHitDates2P.csv